Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Model and Objectives

 \subsection{Effective SINR and OLM}

-The expected throughput of MCS $m\in[M]$ at time $t$ is $r_m\times\mu_m[t]$, i.e., the data rate multiplied with the probability of successful reception.
-However, it is generally infeasible to directly estimate $\mu_m[t]$ in a cellular system, since it would require the channel to be stationary over several transmissions.
-Instead, the channel SINR has been proposed and widely used as a robust metric with which to estimate ACK probabilities.
+The ACK probability is \emph{a priori} unknown at the transmitter.
+With link adaptation, the transmitter needs to estimate the ACK probability associated with each MCS to select the optimal MCS that maximizes the expected throughput in every transmission instance.
+State-of-the-art OLLA approaches use the channel SINR as a robust \emph{latent} channel state metric to estimate ACK probabilities.
 In~\cite{nanda1998frame}, an \emph{effective} SINR metric (ESM) was proposed to compress the vector of per-subcarrier SINRs to a scalar value.
 Further, the ESM was shown to accurately parameterize the ACK probability for convolutional channel codes.
 Since then, several ESMs have been proposed that model a broad range of MCSs, where the compression parameters are learnt from a training dataset~\cite{brueninghaus2005link}.
 Recently,~\cite{saxena2018deep} also proposed an artificial neural network model that improves the ACK probability prediction compared to ESM-based techniques.

 Cellular base stations and nodes maintain separate offline models that map an input ESM and MCS to an output ACK probability,